clecamligier/APERO-analysis/README.md

     - Lower trophic-level fishes tend to harbor higher levels of *Photobacterium*.
     - Migratory species show distinct microbiomes compared to deep-sea residents.
 - These findings support the idea that both behavior and diet influence microbial dispersal and trophic connectivity in the mesopelagic zone.
-- The abundance of luminous bacteria supports the **bioluminescent shunt hypothesis**, suggesting enhanced visibility of sinking particles to predators, potentially influencing deep-sea carbon flow.

 ## Data Availability
-Raw sequencing data have been deposited in the NCBI Sequence Read Archive (SRA) under the BioProject accession number PRJNAxxxxxx (pending release).
+Raw sequencing data have been deposited in the NCBI Sequence Read Archive (SRA) under the BioProject accession number PRJNA1453509.
 The BioProject includes:

 Demultiplexed FASTQ files for all tissue samples